Black Prince's chevauchée of 1355: Background

-Although Gascony was the cause of the war, Edward III was able to spare few resources for its defence, and previously when an English army had campaigned on the continent it had operated in northern France.
+Although Gascony was the cause of the war, Edward was able to spare few resources for its defence, and previously when an English army had campaigned on the continent it had operated in northern France.
 In most campaigning seasons the Gascons had to rely on their own resources and had been hard-pressed by the French.
 In 1339 the French besieged Bordeaux, the capital of Gascony, even breaking into the city with a strong force before they were repulsed.
 Typically the Gascons could muster 3,000–6,000 men, the large majority infantry, although up to two-thirds of them would be tied down in garrisons.
-In July 1346, Edward III landed the main English army in Normandy in northern France.
+In July 1346, Edward landed the main English army in Normandy in northern France.
 Philip concentrated French forces against this threat and over the following year the Anglo-Gascons were able to push the focus of the fighting away from the heart of Gascony.

 The French port of Calais fell to the English on 3 August 1347 after an eleven-month siege and shortly after the Truce of Calais was signed.
 This was partially the result of both countries being financially exhausted.
-The same year the Black Death reached northern France and southern England, resulting in the death of approximately 45 per cent of the population.
+In the same year, the Black Death reached northern France and southern England, resulting in the death of approximately 45 per cent of the population.
 Fighting continued in Picardy and Brittany, and especially fiercely in south-west France, where the English raided deep into French territory, but no large forces took the field.
 Negotiations for a permanent peace commenced in 1353 in Avignon under the auspices of Pope Innocent VI and the war died down to skirmishes and small-scale raids.
 These talks collapsed in early 1355.
-In April 1355 Edward III and his council, with the treasury in an unusually favourable financial position, decided to launch offensives that year in both northern France and Gascony.
-John II of France attempted to strongly garrison his northern towns and fortifications against the expected descent by Edward III, at the same time assembling a field army; he was unable to, largely due to lack of money.
+In April 1355 Edward and his council, with the treasury in an unusually favourable financial position, decided to launch offensives that year in both northern France and Gascony.
+John II of France attempted to strongly garrison his northern towns and fortifications against the expected descent by Edward, at the same time assembling a field army; he was unable to, largely due to lack of money.